smash-transport/smash-vhlle-hybrid/docs/user/configuration-file.md

 ## The afterburner section

-* `Input_file`<br>
+???+ config-key "`Input_file`"

     As other stages, the afterburner run needs an additional input file as well, one which contains the sampled particles list.
     This is the main output of the previous sampler stage and, therefore, if not specified, a *particle_lists.oscar* file is expected to exist in the ***Sampler*** output sub-folder with the same `Run_ID`.
     However, using this key, any file can be specified and used.

-* `Add_spectators_from_IC`<br>
+???+ config-key "`Add_spectators_from_IC`"

     Whether spectators from the initial conditions stage should be included or not in the afterburner run can be decided via this boolean key.
     The default value is `false`.

-* `Spectators_source`<br>
+???+ config-key "`Spectators_source`"

-  If spectators from the initial conditions stage should be included in the afterburner run, a *SMASH_IC.oscar* file is expected to exist in the ***IC*** output sub-folder with the same `Run_ID`.
+    If spectators from the initial conditions stage should be included in the afterburner run, a :material-file: *SMASH_IC.oscar* file is expected to exist in the :file_folder: ***IC*** output sub-folder with the same `Run_ID`.
     However, using this key any file path can be specified.
     This key is ignored, unless `Add_spectators_from_IC` is not set to `true`.

 ```yaml title="Example"
 Afterburner: